Kojic Acid vs Vitamin C vs Alpha Arbutin for Dark Spots

 Alpha Arbutin Profile

-Source: Synthesized from hydroquinone, also found naturally in bearberry, blueberry, and cranberry plants
+Source: Found naturally in bearberry, blueberry, and cranberry plants.

-How it works: Slowly releases hydroquinone in the skin to help regulate tyrosinase, but in a controlled, gentle manner
+How it works: Slowly releases active compounds in skin to help regulate melanin production in a controlled, gentle way.

 Alpha Arbutin Pros